vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 !!! enterpriseonly

     License is a software authorization certificate provided for users of the Enterprise Edition.
-Users of the Enterprise Edition can send email to `inquiry@vesoft.com` to apply for a license file.
+Users of the Enterprise Edition can [contact us](https://www.nebula-graph.io/contact) to apply for a license file.

 ## Precautions